 How The Entler Series Came About

 Several years ago, before I discovered my passion for woodturning, I dabbled in light carpentry work in and around Shepherdstown.
 One project about which I was truly excited was the rebuilding of the Entler's Princess Street entrance landing.
 Unprotected from the elements (including the constant seasonal drip from an unfortunately placed air conditioner above), the wood of the steps and railings was badly damaged and the entrance was unsafe, making total replacement necessary.
 While mostly unremarkable, there was one aspect of the job that intrigued me.
 The door sill, also damaged and requiring replacement, was very different from anything I had seen before.
 In wrestling it out of place I discovered that it was a (super hard) slab of white oak that had enough coats of paint (including an "aqua" blue-green!) on it to tell me it was a LOT older than the railings and steps.
 More curious to me, however, was the fact that there was not a single fastener to be found in it.
-Rather, betwixt its under side and the structural member it sat on was an unfamiliar type of what looked to be yellowed glue.
+Rather, betwixt its under side and the structural member it sat on was an unfamiliar type of what looked to be yellowed glue, with what appeared to be horse hair in it.
 That, and the compression on either end from the door casing seems to have been what held the sill in place, for as far I could tell, for many, many years.
 Prying it loose was like what I imagine extracting a giant tooth from an unwilling mouth would be like.
 Anyway, I'm no restoration expert (or even a very good carpenter, for that matter), and I hadn't yet begun my current historical provenance wood turning enterprise, but I thought that the white oak doorsill wood was pretty cool (as did my late father, Dick Super, who had done a bunch of volunteer structural consulting at the Entler), and so I kept a few pieces of it.
 Now I'm glad I did.